How does the macro environment affect your success?

 - Market attitude towards the environment.

 Local and international legislation, regulation and restrictions define the way one can operate in a region.
-Common legal factors include:
+Common legal factors include for example:

 - Employment legislation;